 The two adjustments (height of the cord holder and the rubber clip) are pretty much the only ones you need and the anti slip rubber feet at the bottom hold it well in place.

 Camade II comes with no extra fancy features or design that would separate them from the rest but it will deliver you a trustworthy companion that functions just as you would expect for years to come.

 - Adjustable cord holder for different cable thicknesses

-- Premium brand comes with a premium price tag
+- Trusted brand comes with a premium price tag

 - Rubberized grip feet

 - Shiny plastic finish is not the most visually pleasing